 This popular North Shropshire beauty spot comprising Corbet Wood and Grinshill Hill has been designated a local nature reserve.
 The area features attractive broadleaved woodland and mature Scots Pine planted amongst the old sandstone quarries dating back 1000 years.
 The local stone has been used to construct many of Shropshire’s churches, bridges and municipal buildings besides more famous structures including St George’s Hall in Liverpool and for repairs to No 10 Downing Street.
 A section of the area has been classified as a Site of Special Scientific Interest (SSSI) for its remarkable geology.
 The Shropshire Way runs directly behind Amblewood Cottage and Woodpeckers.
 There are numerous public footpaths and bridleways through the neighbouring woods providing excellent opportunities for nature lovers and walkers to explore the area.

 These footpaths also lead to the attractive village of Clive, birthplace of the Restoration Dramatist William Wycherley and noted for the dominating tower and spire of its parish church.
 Clive contains a village shop / post office which caters for most daily requirements.
-Approximately one and a half miles from the cottages is a noted real ale pub at Yorton alongside the railway station on the main Shrewsbury to Crewe line.
+There is a railway station at Yorton approximately 1 and a half miles from the cottages, convenient for Shrewsbury.

 The medieval town of Shrewsbury, combines historical buildings including the Castle and Norman Abbey with many modern amenities for eating, entertainment and shopping.
 The annual Shrewsbury Flower Show is held in the 29 acres of parkland known as the Quarry.

 Please contact us with your enquiries or if you would like to make a booking.